fokkog/tableofprizes/README.md

 - OpenID Connect (OIDC) and its support in Azure
 - GitHub, specifically GitHub Actions for CI

 The application is public, but it will have to identify table managers and prize winners.
-I am not interested in active user management including self-registration etc. Instread I would prefer to rely on existing Microsoft/Google account, hence my interest in OIDC (specifically in combination with an Azure B2C Tenant).
+For this I would prefer to rely on existing Microsoft/Google accounts, hence my interest in OIDC (specifically as supported by an Azure B2C Tenant).

 To bootstrap the new project I could have used [Spring Initializr](https://start.spring.io/), but I decided to go one step further and use [JHipster](https://www.jhipster.tech/).
 Not sure how hip this really is nowadays, but it gives me solid and secure foundation consisting of an Angular front-end and a Spring Boot back-end.
 See [.yo-rc.json](.yo-rc.json) for initial choices.